RIKEN-RCCS/lens3/doc/overview.md

 reverse-proxy <+-->︎ Mux <+--> MinIO
                |         +--> MinIO
                |         +--> MinIO
-               +--> Adm
+               +--> Wui
                     Redis
 ```

 A reverse-proxy is not a part of Lens3 but it is required for
 operation.
-Mux is a multiplexer and Adm is the administration Web-UI.
+Mux is a multiplexer and Wui is the setting Web-UI.
+Mux's
-Mux's can be multiple instances in a load-balanced configuration.
-Adm
+can be multiple instances in a load-balanced configuration.
+Wui may
-may access Mux to start a MinIO.
-Also, Mux's mutually access each
+access Mux to start a MinIO.
+Also, Mux's mutually access each other
-other to start a MinIO in multiple Mux configurations.
+to start a MinIO in multiple Mux configurations.

 Mux is in charge of starting a MinIO process (via class Controller).
 Mux starts a Manager process as a daemon, and then, a Manager starts a